 Click here for more information!

 The Institute for Neuro-Immune Medicine (INIM) is conducting a Multi-site research study on behalf of the CDC to better understand the nature of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) with the ultimate goal of improving quality of care available to ME/CFS patients.
-These studies were conducted at the INIM's Kendall and Davie locations.
-Below are the different groups who participated in the study.
+These studies are being conducted at the INIM's Kendall and Davie locations.
+Below are the different groups participating in the study.
 For more information, please contact us at 305-275-5450 or email INIMresearch@nova.edu

 Participants enrolled were diagnosed with ME/CFS or Post-Infective Fatigue (PIF), between the ages of 18 and 70 years old and diagnosed with their illness prior to age 62.